LAWCOMM 778 - Special Topic: Selected Topics in Tort Law

 - Claims for contribution between wrongdoers.
 The New Zealand Supreme Court has adopted a new and more wide-ranging approach to claims for contribution between tortfeasors under the Law Reform Act 1936 and to claims in equity for contribution between wrongdoers.

-Criteria and assessment
+Criteria and Marking

 Students will be individually assessed on the quality of their contributions with reference to the following criteria: